80 years on: Hiroshima, Geneva and the global struggle to ban the bomb

 Eighty years after the devastating nuclear attack on Hiroshima, global spending on atomic weapons is surging.
 As disarmament stalls, one survivor reminds the world what’s at stake.

 Hiroshima, August 6, 1945.
 Seven-year-old Michiko Kodama was standing close to her desk near the classroom window, torn between going outside or staying put and taking cover under an air raid hood.
-Then came the flash – “yellow, orange, silver”–something beyond description.
+Then came the flash – “yellow, orange, silver” –something beyond description.
 The windows shattered.
 She dived under her desk and blacked out.

 Her school was just over four kilometres from ground zero; her home even closer.
 As her father carried her through a city in flames, they passed scorched bodies.